earnn04/Competitive-Data-Role-Predictor/README.md

 - `cspm` **(Quantitative)**: This measures how many minions a player kills.
 We scaled using a StandardScaler.

 - `damageshare` **(Quantitative)**: This is the percentage of the team's total damage dealt by a particular player.
-We used StandardScaler to transform feature.
+We used StandardScaler to transform this feature.

 **Performance:**
 - **Training Accuracy:** ~90.7%
 - **Test Accuracy:** ~89.9%

 **Evaluation:** While numerically this model seems great, an accuracy of 90% seems too good to be true.
-Seeing these numbers I realized a conceptual flaw in building this model: in League of Legends, most champions are played exclusively in one position.
-Our model wasn't learning based off of playstyles; it was memorizing which champion was played in which role and sorting it that way.
-While it was good at predicting, it didn't answer any questions about the behavior differences between roles.
+These numbers represent a conceptual flaw in building this model: in League of Legends, most champions are played exclusively in one position.
+Our model wasn't learning based off of playstyles; it was memorizing which champion was played in which role and sorting them as such.
+While it was excellent at predicting, it didn't answer any questions about the behavioral differences between roles.
 This led us to remove the `champion` column from our Final Model moving forward so we could answer a more interesting question.

 ## **Final Model:**

 **Features Added:** To build a more robust model that predicts based on *behavior* rather than champion name, we removed the `champion` column to prevent data leakage.
 To compensate for this loss in information, we added five important features:
 - `monsterkills`: This feature was added to identify Junglers.
-As we saw in our EDA, Junglers have a significantly higher number of monster kills than any other role.
+As seen in our EDA, Junglers have a significantly higher number of monster kills than any other role.
 - `damagetotowers`: This was added to distinguish between top and mid-lane players.
 In a typical game of League of Legends, Top laners stay in a side lane and hit towers while Mid laners roam the map.
 We expect Top laners to have significantly higher tower damage.
 - `assists`: This was added to distinguish Support and Mid laners.
-Supports and Mid lane players roam the map and typically assist in kills with one another rather than more isolated roles like Jungle, Bot lane, and Top lane.
+Supports and Mid lane players roam the map and typically assist in kills with one another.
+On the contrary Jungle, Bot lane, and Top lane are more isolated roles leading to a smaller number of assists.
 - `earned gpm`: This was added to separate Bot/Mid lane roles from Support roles.
 The distribution of gold is right-skewed as we saw in our univariate EDA plot.
 Because of this skew we applied a QuantileTransformer to normalize the feature.
 - `damagetakenperminute`: This was added to identify tank players who absorb a lot of damage.
 This is common in isolated roles such as Top lane and Jungle who need to defend for themselves with little support.

 **Modeling Algorithm and Hyperparameters:** Again, we chose a Random Forest Classifier becuase it handles categorical predictions and non-linear relationships.
-Top optimize our model we used GridSearchCV with 5-fold cross validation.
+To optimize our model we used GridSearchCV with 5-fold cross validation.
 We tuned three different hyperparameters to balance our model and prevent overfitting:
 - `n_estimators`: Tuned to 100
 - `max_depth`: Tuned to 15, we limited the depth to prevent our model from overfitting and memorizing the patterns of specific games
-- `min_samples_leaf`: Tuned to 10, this forced the model to only create rules that applied to at least 10 players, ensuring we based our preditions on actual patterns in the dataset rather than specific games and outliers.
+- `min_samples_leaf`: Tuned to 10, this forced the model to only create rules that applied to at least 10 players, ensuring we based our predictions on actual patterns in the dataset rather than specific games and outliers.

 #### **Performance Improvement:**
 - **Baseline Accuracy (with `champion`):** ~90%
 - **Baseline Accuracy (without `champion`):** ~72%
 - **Final Model Accuracy:** ~82.9% on our Training set and ~78.9% on our Test set (after removing data leakage from `champion` and tuning features/variables)

 **Confusion Matrix:** The below Confusion Matrix shows that our model is nearly perfect at predicting Junglers and Support players.
-This is likely because they have more distinct identifiers (`monsterkills` for Junglers and high `assists` and low `earned gpm` for support).
+This is likely because they have more distinct identifiers (`monsterkills` for Junglers and high `assists`/low `earned gpm` for support).
 However, our model struggles with distinguishing Mid Laners from Top/Bot Laners.
 This is likely because all of these roles have similarly high gold and low damage.

 <iframe src="assets/confusion_matrix.html" width="800" height="600" frameborder="0"></iframe>

 **Conclusion:** While our raw accuracy dropped from our Baseline to our Final Model, our Final Model is a qualitative improvement and answers the question of the project in a more meaningful way.
 Our original model was essentially memorizing the names of champions which is trivial.
-When removing `champion`, our accuracy initially dropped to 72%, however by adding features such as `monsterkills` and `asissts`, we recovered 7% accuracy.
+When removing `champion`, our accuracy initially dropped to 72%, however by adding features such as `monsterkills` and `assists`, we recovered 7% accuracy.
 Our Final Model is more successful at predicting player positions based off of playstyles rather than by sorting characters.

 ## **Fairness Analysis:**